nextleap-project/countermitm/source/new.rst

   that introduces every new peer to the rest of the group.
   After some time everybody will become a member of the group.

+..
+  TODO: I don't understand how the infiltrator attack works.

-- **Ignoring Infiltrators, focusing on message transport attacks first**:
+- **Ignoring infiltrators, focusing on message transport attacks first**:
-  If one group member is "malicious" or colludes with the adversary, it can leak the messages' content to outsiders as this peer can by definition of member read all messages.
+  If one group member is "malicious" or colludes with the adversary, it can leak the messages' content to outsiders as this group member can by construction read all messages.
-  Thus, we do not aim at protecting against such peers.
+  Thus, we do not aim at protecting against such peers, and instead assume that they are honest.

   We also choose to not consider advanced attacks in which an "infiltrator" peer collaborates with an evil provider